NanoNebulas/Quantum-Computing/README.md

 https://youtu.be/tYLuUWU1fuY
 perl PDL code to simulate Quantum Computing using a Electron

+The Simulator is zerologix.pl make sure you have pdl and opengl installed.

 First we have the electron code so we have a good visual of the Electron as well as the Mass Length Time and Current, there are 6 superpositions because of the spin we will use ..
 1 0 -1 and [1 and 0 and -1] or -0